gvwilson/sensibleadventures/cloudherd/new.md

 aimed arrows at the four fugitives.
 The third hefted a sword, and the fourth---

-"Your Highness."
+"Most respected."
 Sergeant Dorbu saluted.

 Ulfmaerr oofed as Noxy stumbled into him.
 Thokmay skidded to a halt beside them.
 He hesitated a moment, then returned the salute.